About Saratoga Horse Racing

 A day at the races can be one of the most fun and rewarding experiences in the world: a day and night at the races is pure bliss.
 In case you didn't get your fix of horses racing during the day, you can go almost straight across Nelson Avenue from the Clubhouse gate at the Race Course, to discover...

-The Saratoga Casino and Raceway, originally called the Saratoga Raceway and sometimes referred to as "The Racino", opened in 1941, and has been racing Standardbreds for over 70 years.
+Saratoga Casino Hotel, originally called the Saratoga Raceway and sometimes referred to as "The Racino", opened in 1941, and has been racing Standardbreds for over 70 years.
 Many racing professionals, including turf writers, are equally fond of harness racing as flat, and cover both sports.
-(It's easy to commute between the Saratoga Race Course and the Saratoga Raceway-just walk across Nelson Ave, and zig/zag a few feet.)
+(It's easy to commute between the Saratoga Race Course and Saratoga Casino Hotel-just walk across Nelson Ave, and zig/zag a few feet.)

 From late July through Labor Day, horse racing fans have the opportunity to enjoy the best of both worlds-all racing, all the time.
-After a glorious, sunny day at the Saratoga Race Course, go to the Saratoga Casino and Raceway, and experience a fabulous dinner at Fortune's in the Raceway Clubhouse.
+After a glorious, sunny day at the Saratoga Race Course, go to the Saratoga Casino Hotel, and experience a fabulous dinner at Fortune's in the Clubhouse.
 Fortune's has a brilliant chef: both their menu items and buffets are exquisite.
-And there are no bad seats at Fortune's: the ˝ mile track is visible from every table in the venue.
-The décor is reminiscent of Cirque du Soleil: bright, jewel tones and contemporary (yet very comfortable) seating assure an evening that's a feast for the eyes, heart and gastronomy.
+And there are no bad seats at Fortune's: the 1/2 mile track is visible from every table in the venue.
+The decor is reminiscent of Cirque du Soleil: bright, jewel tones and contemporary (yet very comfortable) seating assure an evening that's a feast for the eyes, heart and gastronomy.

 The sport of horse racing has taken place for thousands of years, in thousands of places.
 Saratoga Springs is blessed to have deep, historic ties to the sport-perhaps more than any other location in the United States.
 Walking around grounds of both Saratoga race tracks, you can feel the spirits of the great horses, trainers and jockeys/drivers who grew the sport, and kept the action alive for us, and for posterity.